Hatsune01/OpenWrt_Configuration_Guidance/README.md

-## This is a repo for the tutorials I've written  with Obsidianmostly for my own reference purposes.
+## This is a repo for the tutorials I've written with Obsidian mostly for my own reference purposes.

 ## 21 Feb 2022
 Rearranged the repo structure.